cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 **Month 4: Trust Drift Incident**
 - **What Broke:** A buyer escalated a case where the AI cited an outdated contract version, leading to a pricing discrepancy
-- **Root Cause:** Document update lag — VGS updates were not syncing to the vector database in real-time
+- **Root Cause:** Document update lag: VGS updates were not syncing to the vector database in real-time
 - **What Changed:** Implemented daily re-indexing schedule + added "last updated" timestamp to all AI responses

 **Month 5: High Rejection Rate for Legal Queries**
-- **What Broke:** Legal/compliance queries had 45% rejection rate — buyers didn't trust AI for interpretation
+- **What Broke:** Legal/compliance queries had 45% rejection rate as buyers didn't trust AI for interpretation
 - **What Changed:** Reclassified all legal queries as "human-only" in routing logic, AI now explicitly says "This requires legal review" and surfaces relevant clauses without interpretation

 **Key Assumption Changes:**